PsuAstro528/lab7-start/README.md

 1. Create a slurm script that successfully runs an example case using your project's serial code.
 (If you don't have a working example yet, then you can have the script run your project's tests.)

 2. Create a new slurm script that runs and benchmarks your project's serial code for different problem sizes.
-Depending on the details of your project, you might have one '.jl' or '.ipynb' file that performs all the benchmarks in sequence, or you might submit a job array where each element of the job array runs the benchmarks for one problem size.
+Depending on the details of your project, you might have one '.jl' or '.ipynb' file that performs all the benchmarks in sequence (like at the end of ex2), or you might have a separate slurm script for each problem size that you benchmark.

 3. (I expect that some students will only get to this and subsequent steps after the due date for Lab 7.
-But I include them here for any who are ready to start benchmarking their parallel code.)
+But I include them here for any who are ready to start benchmarking their parallel code now.)
 Once you have a parallel version of your project code working in an interactive environment, then make a Slurm script that runs the parallel version of your code.
 Run the script, make sure that it gives the expected results and that it's actually using the processors its been assigned (as opposed to running in serial).

 4. Benchmark the performance of your code as a function of the number of processors used, keeping the problem size fixed.
-Make a plot showing the *strong scaling* of the performance critical section your code (i.e., run time as a function of problem size) as the number of processors varies from 1, 2, 4, 8, 12, 16.
+Make a plot showing the *strong scaling* of the performance critical section your code (i.e., run time as a function of problem size) as the number of processors varies from 1, 2, 4, 8, 12, 16, 20, 24.
 How does the performance benefit compare to a linear scaling?
-If your code is scaling well even at 16 processors (i.e., run time continues to decrease nearly linearly with number of processors), then keep increasing the number of processors until the run time levels off (or you reach 100 cores).
+If your code is scaling well even at >16 processors (i.e., the run time continues to decrease nearly linearly with number of processors), then keep increasing the number of processors until the run time levels off (or you reach 100 cores).

-5. Repeat the benchmarks from step 4, but using at least a few problem sizes (spanning at least two orders of magnitude, i.e., big enough so that you can see the benefits of parallelism).
+5. Repeat the benchmarks from step 4, but using at least a few problem sizes (spanning at least two orders of magnitude if possible, i.e., big enough so that you can see the benefits of parallelism).

 6. Benchmark the performance of your code as a function of the number of processors used, but now growing the problem size in proportion to the number of processors.
 Make a plot showing the *weak scaling* of the performance critical section your code (i.e., run time as a function of problem size) changing the problem size by at least a factor of 16.
 How does the run time scale with the problem size (and number of processors)?

 7. Repeat step 6, but now compare the performance when using multiple processor cores on a single node versus the same number of processor cores spread across multiple nodes.
-(For this comparison, you probably should use no more than 32 cores.)

 8. Save the scripts you use for this exercise.
 You might even want to clean them up and document them.
 Near the end of the semester, you'll repeat this process for both of the parallel versions of your code.
 (Hopefully, the results may improve as you optimize your parallel code between now and then.)
-You'll use figures such as these in your presentation and final report.
+Then, you'll show the resulting figures in your presentation and final report to help illustrated what you learned about how well your code parallelizes.